-(a) a government entity of the Commonwealth or another State responsible for administering a corresponding law to a transport Act; or corresponding document to a document issued under a provision of this Act means a document issued under a corresponding law to the provision.
+- (a) a government entity of the Commonwealth or another State responsible for administering a corresponding law to a transport Act; or - (b) a person prescribed under a regulation as a corresponding authority for this Act.

+corresponding document to a document issued under a provision of this Act means a document issued under a corresponding law to the provision.